-Here are the cons of offering payroll cards:
+Here are some of the cons of offering payroll cards:

 Be aware of fees your employees may be charged with the use of some payroll cards.
 Some ATMs charge costly service fees, as much as $5 or more per withdrawal.
 Banks may also charge employees to check balances or withdraw funds.

 In The News: In 2017, several McDonald’s franchise owners in Pennsylvania were ordered to pay almost $3 million total to hourly employees who sued over unfair pay card fees; some were charged for using ATMs and making online payments.

-Unlike with direct deposit, payroll cards can be lost or stolen.
+Unlike direct deposit, payroll cards can be lost or stolen.
 All it takes is for an employee to accidentally drop the card at a store or forget to retrieve it after handing it to a cashier for payment.
 Typically, providers have dispute systems in place to guard against fraudulent charges.
 However, reporting fraud will result in cancellation of the card, and the employee could be without access to funds for several days or more.

 Tip: To mitigate some of these issues, make sure you educate your employees about pay cards.
 Specifically, cover how to use in-network ATMs, bank tellers, or point-of-sale (POS) systems to obtain cash and balance information without paying fees and who to contact for a replacement card if theirs is lost or stolen.
 Also, warn them against keeping their pay card PIN written down or stored anywhere near their pay card.